Use case #0001

 The daily classification run: what the Provisioning AI processes every midnight

 At midnight every calendar day, the Provisioning AI runs the classification check for every active account in the portfolio.
-The process: pull the current DPD count from the core banking system (CBS), compare against the IRACP threshold for the account's current classification, determine whether a downgrade, upgrade, or no-change is triggered, and write the updated classification and provision requirement back to the CBS.
+The process: pull the current DPD count from the core banking system (CBS), compare against the OCC loan classification standards threshold for the account's current classification, determine whether a downgrade, upgrade, or no-change is triggered, and write the updated classification and provision requirement back to the CBS.
 The entire run completes before business opens, so the credit team starts each day with a current, accurate view of asset quality.

 The DPD count is computed from the actual first-overdue date — the date of the first missed payment, not the date of the last statement or the date the collection team first noticed the account.
-This distinction matters at the 90-day and 455-day thresholds where a 1-day error in the DPD count can determine whether an account is a Standard or Sub-Standard asset, or whether it is D1 or D2 — and the provisioning difference between those categories can be hundreds of thousands of rupees on a single large account.
+This distinction matters at the 90-day and 455-day thresholds where a 1-day error in the DPD count can determine whether an account is a Standard or Sub-Standard asset, or whether it is D1 or D2 — and the provisioning difference between those categories can be hundreds of thousands of dollars on a single large account.

 Daily Classification Run — Nov 14, 2025 · 00:04:22 · 48,412 accounts processed

-Karnataka NBFC · Run complete: 4 minutes 22 seconds · Changes: 284 accounts reclassified
+California bank · Run complete: 4 minutes 22 seconds · Changes: 284 accounts reclassified

 42Downgrades